Message IconCustomer SupportUser IconContact SalesLock IconLogin

 2. Partnering with a pre-accredited infrastructure provider makes sense for everyone else.
 You get instant time to market, guaranteed compliance, and zero maintenance overhead on certifications as standards evolve.

 The UK mandate doesn't exist in isolation.
-Belgium went live on 1 January 2026.
-France mandates B2B e-invoicing from September 2026.
+Belgium went live on 1 January 2026 with mandatory e-Invoicing using the Peppol netwoork.
+France is manadating B2B e-invoicing from September 2026, again using the Peppol network.
 Germany has been phasing in since 2025.
 Many other countries will follow.
 The EU's EN 16931 standard is being updated mid-2026.

 What to Do Right Now